USDA Loan Assumptions Explained

 What is an assumable mortgage?

 An assumable mortgage is an existing home loan that a buyer takes over from the seller at the original interest rate, balance, and terms.
-FHA, VA, and USDA loans are assumable.
+FHA and VA loans are assumable.
 Conventional loans generally are not.

 How much can I save with an assumable mortgage?